ayushthakali/insight-stream-ai/README.md

 ## 🌟 Key Features

 - **AI-Powered Summaries**
-  Integrates Gemini 1.5 Flash to generate concise 3-point executive summaries for any article.
+  Integrates Gemini-2.5-flash to generate concise 3-point executive summaries for any article.

 - **Infinite Virtualized Scrolling**
   Uses `@tanstack/react-virtual` to render thousands of items with zero lag.